Glenmond/bt4103-rate-decision-index/README.md

 ```
 ## 3. Running Instructions
 #### To Run Notebook (Local)
+#### 3a) Macroeconomics Model

+(insert your explanation here)

-#### 3a) Sentiment Model
+#### 3b) Sentiment Model
 ##### Step 1: Download input data
 1. Move to data directory
    ```
    cd analytics/data
    ```
-2. Get data from FOMC Website.
+2. Get data from FOMC Website and New York Times.
 Specify document type.
 You can also specify from year.
    ```
-   python import_fomc_data.py all 2020
+   python import_data.py all 2021
    ```
-    Note: You can specify and change the from_year date. (ie, type `python import_fomc_data.py all 2010` for data from
+    Note: You can specify and change the from_year date. (ie, type `python import_data.py all 2010` for data from
     year 2010 onwards.)
 ##### Step 2: Run sentiment models
-1. Move to sentiment-model directory
+1. Move to sentiment_model directory
    ```
-   cd ../sentiment-model
+   cd ../sentiment_model
    ```
 2. Get data from FOMC Website.
 Specify document type.
 You can also specify from year.
    ```
-   python main.py 2020
+   python main.py 2021
    ```
    Note: You can specify and change the from_year date. (ie, type `python main.py 2010` for data from
    year 2010 onwards.)